d-herz/breaking-bad-quotes-client/README.md

 <p align="left">
 This is the client facing page for my "Breaking Bad Quotes!"
 API.
 Built with pure HTML, CSS, and JavaScript.
 This page is integrated with a backend Node/Express server API and MongoDB. <br>

-When you click the 'Get Random Quote' button, a random quote from "Breaking Bad" is pulled from the "Quotes" database and displayed along with a picture of the quoted character.
+When the 'Get Random Quote' button is clicked, a random quote from "Breaking Bad" is pulled from the "Quotes" database and displayed along with a picture of the quoted character.
 </p>

 <p align="left">